vtex/styleguide/react/components/Table/README.md

 ##### Fixed first column

-This case is recomended if you have lots of columns, so the most important information could be fixed
+This case is recommended if you have lots of columns, so the most important information could be fixed

 ```js
 const sampleData = require('./sampleData').default